 CFOs are often called on to audit and/or replace financial software platforms, in order to streamline processes and improve business scalability.
 It’s a tall order that will have long-term implications for your startup.
-Once tasked, your Virtual CFO will help you implement an integrated stack of solutions required for financial insights and tax compliance.
+Once tasked, your virtual CFO will help you implement an integrated stack of solutions required for financial insights and tax compliance.

 It is not uncommon for SMEs and startups to seek CFO services when they are near the end of their cash runway.
 A top-notch external CFO will have survived the trenches with many businesses before.
-They can jump in and prioritize tasks that will make the biggest difference to your startup’s survival.
+They can jump in and prioritise tasks that will make the biggest difference to your startup’s survival.
 Your virtual CFO can also put cash management controls in place to ensure your business is never blindsided by a cash crisis again.
 It will buy you the time needed to respond well to future crises.

 Managing key stakeholder relations